 - We should not willfully mix with crowds of the opposite gender.
 This includes religious classes and meetings during Islamic classes.

-- We need to maintain precautions and avoid mixing of men and women.
+- We need to maintain precautions and avoid the mixing of men and women.
 Even if a task required men and women to work together, they should be designated separate sections.

 - Microphones and video recorders can be used as means of communication by female teachers.